If you are connected to the digital world, you might have heard about the term “Influencer.” So, who are influencers actually?

 Rather than proliferating from the bottom to top, these types of influencers are likely to spend years climbing from nano to mid-tier influencers.

-Macro influencers fall in the influencer tier that has followers between the range of 500k to 1 M. These types of influencers consist of celebrities, TV personalities, thought leaders, vloggers, podcasters, and athletes.
+Macro-influencers fall in the influencer tier that has followers in the range of 500k to 1 M. These types of influencers consist of celebrities, TV personalities, thought leaders, vloggers, podcasters, and athletes.
 They have developed their audience over a period of months or some years.

 - Marketing Tools Reviews